 I like to use a drinking glass.
 You can dip the open end in a little flour to help prevent sticking.
 Then when you are finished, rinse it off, and then you can put it in the dishwasher to clean.

-I am able to get about 9 biscuits out of a batch of dough.
+I get about 9 biscuits out of a batch of dough.

 Place the cut biscuits on a prepared baking sheet or baking stone.
 Be sure to leave a couple of inches of space between the biscuits.
 You don’t want them to bake together.